 What is the source of the middle name ‘Montrose’?
 It is not in any original documentation associated with John Guthrie of Middlesex, VA.
 There were Guthrie families living in Montrose, Angus, Scotland, but none known to be associated with this man.
 It is not even the location of the marriage of James Guthrie & Bessie Ochterlony, nor the location of the birth of their son, John, both of which occurred in Arbroath.
 The baptismal record does not list a middle name.

 There is also no known evidence supporting a title of captain.
+This is a case of merging two men with the same given name.
 John Guthrie’s documented occupation per the CCP records is a planter.
 He is not the Captain Guthrie/Guttrey found in multiple colonial Virginia entries, who was the master of the Ewe and Lamb, a merchant vessel that also transported convicts to the colonies.
 See Blog entries on Tidewater Virginia Families and Colonial Prisoners and Convicts.